wpsh/wpsh-local/examples/wordpress/readme.md

 - `docker-compose.yaml` defines the development environment -- mounts the `plugin` directory to `/var/www/html/wp-content/plugins/plugin` inside the Docker container.

-Use `vagrant up` to start the environment.
+Use `vagrant up` to start the environment which will be available at `wpsh-local.local`.